cmaneu/xaml-coding-guidelines/README.md

 - They identify the uniqueness of that control,
 - They identify that the control is used elsewere (storybard, code behind, binding, ...).

-Getting this attribute more visible with the namespace prefix help to identify these controls, and ensure any changes made to that control are done carefully.
+Getting this attribute more visible with the namespace prefix help to identify these controls and ensure any changes made to that control are done carefully.

 ##### **How to fix violation**
 Always declare `x:Name` or `x:Key` with their `x:` namespace prefix.